All Episodes

 Durham is saying Denchenko lied about those things in this indictment.

-And like the Sussman indictment, which was 29 pages if I recall correctly, this is another, he was also charged with lying to the FBI.
+And like the Sussman indictment, which was 29 pages, if I recall correctly, this is another, he was also charged with lying to the FBI.

-Denchenko's indictment is 39 pages long.
+Denchenkov's indictment is 39 pages long.

-And again, as a former federal prosecutor, we talked about this before.
+And again, as a former federal prosecutor, we talked about this before, you know, those indictments are two, three, four pages max.

 So people are probably asking, well, why do you take 39 pages to talk about lying to the FBI?

-And I think it speaks to what we were talking about in the last episode with Sussman Ray Sussman.
+And I think it speaks to what we were talking about in the last episode with Ray Sussman.

-He, John Durham, is using the only means he has to communicate to the public, an indictment, because indictments have to be public, by telling the narrative, his investigation.
+He, John Durham, is using the only means he has to communicate to the public, an indictment, because indictments have to be public.

 So he is telling the world, I believe Igor Denchenkov lied, and these are the cast of characters that are involved in this entire process.

-Well, okay, so this just something interesting.
+Well, okay, so this is just something interesting.

 You said the only way that Durham has to communicate is through these indictments.